buildingSMART/BCF-API/README.md

 * update the Topic, or add comments or viewpoints
 * place the Topic into `closed` status
 * leave the Topic `open` or place the topic back into `open` status after closing it

+### 1.3 Units of Numeric Values

+Numeric values in this specification are all in fixed units - meters for length and degrees for angle.

 ----------